-The Fund's policy over credit risk is to minimise its exposure to counterparties with perceived higher risk of default by dealing only with counterparties meeting the credit standards set out in the Fund's prospectus and by taking collateral as security.
+The Fund's policy over credit risk is to minimise its exposure to counterparties with perceived higher risk of default by dealing only with counterparties meeting the credit standards set out in the Fund's Product Disclosure Statement and by taking collateral as security.

 Credit risk is monitored on a monthly basis by the investment manager in accordance with policies and procedures in place.
-The Fund's credit risk is monitored on a monthly basis by the board of directors.
+The Fund's credit risk is monitored on a quarterly basis by the board of directors.